nuelodek/nuelodek/README.md

 **Links to portfolio**

 - Linkedin Job Tracker:
-- Built a chrome extention package for tracking Linkedin jobs application and sending reminders.
+  Built a chrome extension package for tracking Linkedin jobs application and sending reminders.
--

 - PennySchool - https://pennyschool.app
   A platform to simplify school fees and other fee payments for universities, and other institutions